 Strongheart was born in Germany in 1917.
 His original name was Etzel von Oeringen, and he was descended from a carefully-bred line of police dogs.
 The dog who would one day be Strongheart was a star pupil in the police/military work for which he was trained, and he embodied strength, courage, and discipline.

-American director Laurence Trimble, who was had achieved fame as an animal trainer for his work with the Vitagraph dog, Jean, was in search of a new dog.
+American director Laurence Trimble, who achieved fame as an animal trainer for his work with the Vitagraph dog, Jean, was in search of a new dog.
 Jean had died in 1916.

 Following World War I, Trimble and his wife, screenwriter Jane Murfin, traveled Europe looking for the right dog.
 They must have pinpointed Etzel/Strongheart as the well-respected Bruno Hoffman, an American breeder of German police dogs, was soon clearing the way to bring Etzel to the United States.